-Meeting the Michigan Criteria for Fraud
+Meeting the Michigan Criteria for Fraud and Misrepresentation

-The statement is known to be false by the person or company making the statement.
+- The statement is known to be false by the person or company making the statement.
 It is important that the representation being relied on as fact is not an expression of opinion or a promise to do something in the future.
 For example, a car salesman saying a vehicle is the best car on the market is puffery – an expression of opinion or praise that cannot be reasonably relied on.
 However, if a salesman says only 400 of the vehicles were made and it is valuable, but it turns out there were thousands of this car made, this may indeed qualify as fraudulent representation.
 A promise to do something in the future usually doesn’t qualify as a representation of fact, unless it can be shown that the person never intended to keep the promise.
 Thus, a statement that, “If you lend me $100, I will pay you back in a week” cannot be considered fraud unless it can be shown that the person making the promise knew they had no way of paying the money back and never intended to do so.

-The statement is relied on by another person without them knowing it is false.
+- The statement is relied on by another person without them knowing it is false.
 Not only must the person making the statement intend that it be relied on, but it must also actually be relied on by the listener or reader.
 For example, if the seller of an old home says that the roof is in good condition when they know this is untrue, there is still no fraud if the buyer has a roof inspection performed and relies on that information instead.

-The statement results in damages to the person who relied on it.
+- The statement results in damages to the person who relied on it.
 There is no claim for what almost occurred or what the wrongdoer attempted.
 For example, if the seller of a piece of residential real estate tells a commercial developer the property is located within School District A when it is actually located within School District B, the buyer has no fraud claim if each school district is as good as the other from the standpoint of prospective customers.

 Negligent or Innocent Misrepresentation